We had a few requirements when evaluating options. Specifically the system had to:

 Lisp-Stat provides support for vectorized mathematical operations, and a comprehensive set of statistical methods that are implemented using the latest numerical algorithms.
 In addition, Common Lisp provides a dynamic programming environment (REPL), an excellent object-oriented facility (CLOS) and meta-object protocol (MOP).

 Lisp-Stat includes a column-oriented data-frame.
-I/O methods are provided for delimited data files and JSON formats.
-Data may be loaded from the network or local disk.
+Data may be loaded from the network, local disk or a relational database.

 Plotting is done with Vega-Lite.
 There are a few ways to plot; see the documentation and tutorials for example.
 Plotly is not yet supported, and we would welcome someone picking up that ball and running with it.